mykelalvis/FT/Traveller/WORKING/Book 1.md

 type of weapon used (not the strength of the character or of the blow).
-The abbre- viation used in the wound column is a capital D, meaning die or dice.
+The abbre-viation used in the wound column is a capital D, meaning die or dice.
 The number before the D indicates the number of dice to be thrown: thus 3D means that the wound has inflicted hits equal to the throw of three dice.
-Wound points are applied to the target's (defending character's) strength, dex- terity, and endurance on a temporary basis.
+Wound points are applied to the target's (defending character's) strength, dex-terity, and endurance on a temporary basis.
 Each die rolled (for example, each of the two dice rolled in a result of 2D) is taken as a single wound or group of hits, and must be applied to a single characteristic.
 The first wound received by any character, however, can be sufficient to stun or